- MySagePay Login

 If you don’t know which integration your website uses, you can find this in MySagePay by clicking on any successful payment, then choose Additional Details from the left menu.
 You will see the integration in the System Used field.

-If you are using the Direct integration method please look at chapter 6.0 of the draft protocol 4.00 guide entitled ‘Testing’ found here.
+If you are using the Direct integration method integration documentation can be found here.

 For Form and Server integrations, there is no change with the payment flow or with request and responses that you will submit to and receive from Opayo.
-You can, if you choose to, try some of the magic values that are shown in chapter 6.0 of the above guide to see the difference between the frictionless and challenge flows.
+You can, if you choose to, try some of the magic values to see the difference between the frictionless and challenge flows.

 There are several exemptions to SCA that may be requested to improve the payment experience.